flibijuan/dymolab/public/php/readme_php.txt

 <!-- /*
-header file for ALL kiron ventures pgaes. replaced the head section spit out by foundry.
+header file for ALL Dymolab ventures pgaes. replaced the head section spit out by foundry.
 Does the same job but much more efficiently.
 You'll thank me later.
-Author: Adam Roe
+Author: Juan David Mendieta
-Email: adam@kiron.university
+Email: Juan@kiron.university

 Version 1.0 September 2015